-As of January 25, 2024, Exela and Sponsor own approximately 72.3% and 22.9% of our outstanding shares of Common Stock, respectively.
-Of these shares, (i) the 5,494,600 Founder Shares and 250,000 Promote Forward Purchase Shares owned by Sponsor, and (ii) the 21,802,364 shares owned by BTC International are subject to restrictions on resale until the earlier of (1) November 29, 2024 and (2) the date on which the Company consummates a liquidation, merger, capital stock exchange, reorganization, or other similar transaction which results in all of the Company's stockholders having the right to exchange their shares of Common Stock for cash, securities or other property, unless such restrictions are earlier waived.
-The aggregate number of shares of our Common Stock owned by the Sponsor and BTC International represent approximately 94.3% of our outstanding shares of Common Stock.
+As of December 14, 2023, Exela and Sponsor own 72.3% and 21.9% of our outstanding shares of Common Stock as of the date of this prospectus.
+All of Exela's shares, and the majority of Sponsor's shares of Common Stock may not be publicly transferred until the earlier of November 29, 2024 and the date on which the Company consummates a liquidation, merger, capital stock exchange, reorganization, or other similar transaction which results in all of the Company's stockholders having the right to exchange their shares of Common Stock for cash, securities or other property, unless such restrictions are earlier waived.
+Due to the limited post-Closing public float, the trading price of Common Stock may fluctuate widely due to various factors, including the volume of purchase or sales of Common Stock relative to the public float.
+The sale of shares of Common Stock.
+The limited public float could adversely affect the Company's business and financing opportunities, and may make it difficult for you to sell your Common Stock a price that is attractive to you.